Opening a New Healthcare Facility: Are you Patient Ready?

 As the healthcare industry continues to invest in new hospital construction and speed to market is the name of the game, the reality of not appropriately planning and the result of not being ready presents risks.
 Are the risks of delayed delivery of care, patients having a poor experience, and not achieving successful market growth worth taking?
 In my experience, the answer is a resounding no!

-Liz Durrence is the Operational Readiness Executive for Hammes Company and a driving force behind the development and execution of the Hammes Company Operational Readiness program.
-She has more than 16 years of healthcare experience, previously serving as Chief Operating Officer at several large healthcare facilities.
+Liz Durrence is the Operational Readiness Executive for Hammes Healthcare and a driving force behind the development and execution of the Hammes Operational Readiness program.
+She has 20 years of healthcare experience, previously serving as Chief Operating Officer at several large healthcare facilities.